 Planner - Food Dudes (Jason Dinetz)

 Ceremony Venue - Ian & Tracy's new house

 Catering - Food Dudes

 Decorations - Ding Dong Decor

 This Life by Selena Photography blog post about wedding photography was produced by Montreal photographer Selena Phillips-Boyle.
 Selena often travels to Toronto for photographic projects and accepts commissions worldwide.
-You can see another Toronto wedding by navigating to Emma and Alex's Toronto Island wedding.
+Here you can see another Toronto wedding by navigating to Toronto Island wedding or this big Toronto Italian wedding.
 This post was edited by Montreal writer Hannah Storrs.